 UF SHPEP 2024 will be offered in a hybrid delivery format.
 During the first two weeks of the program, all events, workshops, and instruction will be held virtually.
 All programming during the remaining four weeks will take place in-person on the University of Florida campus in Gainesville, FL, during which participants will be provided on-campus housing and meals.

 Applications for the UF SHPEP 2024 cohort will open from Nov.
 1, 2023 – Feb.
 5, 2024 at 11:59pm (EST).

 - Have a GPA of 2.5 or above

 - Be a U.S. citizen, permanent resident, or an individual granted deferred action for childhood arrivals (DACA) status by the U.S. Citizenship and Immigration Services

-Students accepted into the Pharmacy Career Pathway will:
+Highlights of the Pharmacy Career Pathway

 - Learn about the many diverse career opportunities in the field of pharmacy